 They will be supported and guided through this important year by:-

-All working together to help the children to achieve their full potential and to make good progress.
+all working together to help the children to achieve their full potential and to make good progress.

-Miss Spencer is our Year Group Leader.
+Miss Benn is our Year Group Leader.

 If you have any questions or concerns that you would like to discuss with us then please do drop into the office to make an appointment to see us, we are more than happy to meet with you to discuss any issues

 We have been very happy to see so many of the children wearing their full correct school uniform and setting such a brilliant example for the rest of the school, thank you.

 We would like to remind you that all children should have a school PE kit to change into as we will have regular lessons each week.

 We encourage all children to bring a water bottle to class, which they can refill at regular intervals during the day in order to keep themselves well-hydrated and to keep their brains working to the best of their ability.